JoeFry15/privacy-dashboard/README.md

 To copy email templates requesting deletion of your data, navigate to the "Deletion" page.

 To copy email templates requesting access to your data, navigate to the "Access" page.

+## Testing

+To run the Jest tests for this project, use the following command:

+**npm test**

+This will run all the test suites and show the results in your terminal.
+If any tests fail, you will see an error message with details about which tests failed and why.

+Make sure to run the tests before making any changes to the code to ensure that everything is working as expected.